-'QTFrame' See Section D.7 [Tracepoint Packets], page 366.
+'QTFrame' See Section D.7 [Tracepoint Packets], page 373.

-'qThreadExtraInfo, id'
+'qThreadExtraInfo, thread-id'

-Obtain a printable string description of a thread's attributes from the target OS. id is a thread-id in big-endian hex.
+Obtain a printable string description of a thread's attributes from the target OS. thread-id is a thread ID; see [thread-id syntax], page 353.
 This string may contain anything that the target OS thinks is interesting for GDB to tell the user about the thread.
 The string is displayed in GDB's info threads display.
 Some examples of possible thread extra info strings are 'Runnable', or 'Blocked on Mutex'.